-I added an extra challenge at the end of our Christmas escape room.
+I added an extra challenge at the end of our escape rooms.
 Students had to use inference skills and deductive reasoning to narrow down a list of suspects until only one was left.
-I read clues such as, “Santa saw the elf who’s name rhymes with holly making teddy bears most of the night in the toy shop on the other side of the North Pole.”.
-Students had to deduce that Holly the elf could not have been the one that locked up the reindeer and cross her off the suspect list.
+I read clues such as, “Santa saw the elf who’s name rhymes with holly making teddy bears most of the night in the toy shop on the other side of the North Pole.”
+Students had to deduce that Jolly the elf could not have been the one that locked up the reindeer and cross her off the suspect list.
 We continued until they figured out the culprit.

 Whole Class or Small Groups?

 Students should work together as a team to complete the escape room.

 If this is your first time doing an escape room, you may want to do it as a whole class in order to show students how escape rooms work.
 You present the story and problem to the class.
 If you have hidden the clues around the room, you can give students hints as to where they are located.
 Once they think they know the location, choose a student to retrieve each one.
 Work together to solve the clues.

 After you do a couple of escape rooms as a class, if you feel your students can complete the clues independently and know they can work together well in groups, then you may want to complete the escape room using small groups.
 Start out as a whole group while you present them with the story or problem.
 Then, you can split them up into small groups.

 You can choose to provide each group with their clues OR hide them around the room and have each group find their clues.
 You can assign specific areas of the room to each group and hide their clues in their assigned space OR label the clues with certain letters or numbers and each group must find specific clues around the room.

 When groups have solved the clues, you can decide if you wish for them to come to you to see if they are correct or raise their hands and you come to them.
 You can also have printable answer keys and allow them to check their own answers.